 The golden sand squeaks in protest as Megan presses her body more firmly into the beach towel.
 A gentle breeze carries a salty scent and chills the sweat glistening on her sun-toasted skin, as gulls crawk and waves break in a relaxing rhythm.
 Megan licks her lips and sighs.
 And then a phone rings.

 A faded photo of my dad from the 1970s inspired this short piece of microfiction.
 He had a faraway look in his eyes and a Mona Lisa smile on his much younger face.
-As art lovers have done for centuries with Leonardo da Vinci's Mona Lisa, I wondered what was on my dad's mind when the photo was taken?
+As art lovers have done for centuries with Leonardo da Vinci's painting of the Mona Lisa, I wondered what my dad was thinking in the photo?